Saucony Kinvara 13 Review

 Our Analysis and Test Results

-Compared to the other contenders in our men's running shoes category, the Saucony Kinvara series stands out for runners who prefer a lightweight trainer that keeps you light on your feet and provides great ground feel and power transfer.
+Compared to the other contenders in our men's running shoe review, the Saucony Kinvara series stands out for runners who prefer a lightweight trainer that keeps you light on your feet and provides great ground feel and power transfer.
 This model is no different.
 Coming in at 7.30 ounces (men's size 9.5), this is one of the lightest all-around trainers we've tested.

 For short to medium-distance speed work and racing, this is our favorite model.
 The ultra-lightweight design helps allow for an unimpeded turnover that feels fast and agile.
 This model is made for experienced runners who need little added support to maintain proper form even when the fatigue sets in.
 The 4-millimeter heel-to-toe drop can be unforgiving to those that have not conditioned their legs to such a lightweight design.
 While some may find this model works well for daily all-around use, we suspect that most will find this a niche model which is suited best for fast mid-distance running.